 Casual Wide Leg Pants

 These might feel like one step up from sweat pants, but they can look much more put together, even with a tee and sneakers.
-The key is to keep the rest of the outfit simple and clean, like these twill wide legs from Free People or the Nolita Wide Leg from Athleta that would both be ideal mixed with sleek low profile sneakers and a basic tee tucked in, maybe with a great floppy hat or some interesting jewelry like big cuff bracelets or rings.
+The key is to keep the rest of the outfit simple and clean, like the Nolita Wide Leg from Athleta that would both be ideal mixed with sleek low profile sneakers and a basic tee tucked in.
+Or maybe with a great floppy hat or some interesting jewelry like big cuff bracelets or rings.

 Sometimes referred to as harem pants, cover-up pants, chiffon pants, side split pants, or other terms, these flowy wide leg pants are versatile.
 They can work for everything form a swimsuit cover-up to beach side or boardwalk, or to wear to slightly more dressed up occasions like strolling through a city or park, depending on the print, fabric, and what you pair them with.
-The Perfect Palazzo Pant from SummerSalt is a great option, same with this Pull-On Palazzo Pant from Ann Taylor or pick up something cheap and cheerful on Amazon if you just want some inexpensive palazzos to take on vacation.
+The Palazzo Pant with ties from SummerSalt is a great option.
+Or pick up something cheap and cheerful from SySea on Amazon if you just want some inexpensive palazzos to take on vacation.

 Shop Wide Leg Pants